Code-Institute-Submissions/weightbearer/README.md

 - CONTACT: Users who need to contact the band can complete the form contact form and specify their request.

-A wireframe for this project is included in the repository, with desktop, tablet and mobile versions in both .bmpr and .pdf formats.
+A wireframe for this project is included in the repository, with [desktop](https://github.com/kiehozero/weightbearer/blob/master/wireframes/Weight%20Bearer%20Desktop%20Wireframes.pdf), [tablet](https://github.com/kiehozero/weightbearer/blob/master/wireframes/Weight%20Bearer%20Tablet%20Wireframes.pdf) and [mobile](https://github.com/kiehozero/weightbearer/blob/master/wireframes/Weight%20Bearer%20Mobile%20Wireframes.pdf) versions.

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+###Existing Features

 - Index - The landing page includes a short biography of the band, as well as prominent links to music, a shop and a diary of live events, in line with the main user stories;
 - Music - Contains links to each of the band's releases so far.
 I've included the album artwork for each as a thumbnail, which is inspired by the presentation style used by Spotify and Bandcamp, focusing primarily on individual songs;